 Neutering and spaying dogs is important not just to prevent unwanted litters of puppies, but to lower dogs’ cancer risk, Hill said.
 Around age 5, the risk of tumors among cats and dogs increases.
 Dogs that haven’t been spayed or neutered remain at heightened risk of mammary or testicular cancer.

-Hill divides his time between practices in Cordova and Valdez and aboard the M/V Hallie, a waterborne clinic that allows him to service smaller communities across Southeast Alaska.
+Hill divides his time between practices in Cordova and Petersburg and aboard the M/V Hallie, a waterborne clinic that allows him to service smaller communities across Southeast Alaska.
 His visits to his hometown of Cordova, occurring roughly every six weeks, are usually about 10 days long.
 Hill prefers to remain cagey about the exact length of his stays in order to avoid a rush the day before he leaves, he said.

 When Hill isn’t present, appointments are handled by veterinary assistant Laurel Troudt.
 Troudt, who is also a certified emergency medical technician, is qualified to vaccinate pets, to deworm them, to trim their nails and to express their anal glands.
 Troudt is also able to describe pets’ maladies to Hill by phone, allowing him to make a provisional diagnosis.